johnwc/azure-app-service-openlitespeed-wordpress-container/README.md

   * wordpressDbUser
   * wordpressDbPassword
 * After deployment, be sure to configure the [LiteSpeed Cache](https://wordpress.org/plugins/litespeed-cache/) plug-in in WordPress for best performance.
+* Activate the [Google XML Sitemaps](https://wordpress.org/plugins/google-sitemap-generator/) plug-in, and use it as sitemap url in LiteSpeed Cache's crawler options.